6 Simple Tips on How Create Wealth (Almost) Effortlessly

 The term “effortlessly” is subjective and relative, as we all know.
 If you have learned anything about money, it’s that it takes work to make it.
 No one ever gets rich just sitting on their couches with welfare or unemployment checks.

-While every method of building wealth takes effort, time, sacrifice and discipline, there are some ways to build wealth that take less effort than others.
+While every method of building wealth takes effort, time, sacrifice and discipline, there are some ways on how to create wealth that take less effort than others.

 You might have to invest either money or time (or both) initially in some of these areas, but what I will offer you today are some tips about how to make your money grow easily without having to work overtime or take on two or three jobs.